beir3200/cwrdrct/README.md

 # \<k-redirect\>

-a simple document viewer , only for doc online. #iseng.
+a simple component for redirect page.

 <!--